Pinwheel Square

 Em Cabal Square

-I don’t want to miss to show you my Em Cabal Square.
-I tested this pattern – designed by Pam Knighton-Haener from A Yarn of Serendipity – some weeks ago.
+I don’t want to miss the chance to show you my Em Cabal Square.
+I tested this pattern – designed by Pam Knighton-Haener from A Yarn of Serendipity – a few weeks ago.

-The Em Cabal Square was a special design for the Ravelry BAMCAL2023 – Block-A-Month Crochet-A-Long, a group on Ravelry.
+The Em Cabal Square is a special design for the Ravelry BAMCAL2023 – Block-A-Month Crochet-A-Long, a group on Ravelry.

-Every month, 3 different squares are featured in this group.
-They are chosen by the mods and / or the members and you can decide to crochet one (or more) of them.
-At the end of the year you will have a lovely blanket.
-What a great idea!
+Every month, three different Afghan crochet squares are featured in this group.
+The designs are chosen by the moderators and/or group members, and you can decide whether you’d like to crochet one (or all) of them.
+By the end of the year, you’ll have a beautiful blanket.
+What a brilliant idea!

-Em Cabal is the square for October.
+Em Cabal one of the squares for the month of October.
 It is a 12 inch square with 39 stitches per side.
 The skill level is beginning advanced.
-As all of Pam’s patterns it has great stitch explanations and helpful pictures for each round.
+Like all of Pam’s patterns, this one also includes detailed stitch descriptions and helpful pictures for each round.

 For my test version I used Drops Safran (160 m / 50 g) and Cotton Kings 8/4 (170 m / 50 g) and a 2,75 mm hook.
 Both yarns are 100 % cotton – soft and nice to work with.